Skip to content

 • What might work better for you.

-If you let your parents know, they may be willing to look into what options might be possible.
-Some changes may be simple, others may need advice from an occupational therapist (OT) and can take a long time and need a lot of careful discussion.
+If you let your parents know, they may be willing to look at what options might be possible.
+Some changes may be simple, others may need advice from an occupational therapist (OT).
+These can take a long time and need a lot of careful discussion.

 Recorded: October 2021